 David Bowie studied Phil May’s stagecraft assiduously and declared Phil to be god.

-The band was offered Mr Tamborine Man before The Byrds got hold of it – they told their manager “NO!”.
+The band was offered Mr Tamborine Man before The Byrds got hold of it – they told their manager to fuck off.

 Appeared at the infamous Alexander Palace Technicolour Dream event.